AndreFolse/InventoryCheck/README.md

 ## Why
 The motivation behind the creation of this project is because of a class project.
-Also to learn and experience software development in a team based setting and to expand our understanding/knowledge of software development.
+Also, to learn and experience software development in a team based setting and to expand our understanding/knowledge of software development.